 Neurodiversity refers to the concept that not everyone’s brain functions in the same way.
 People who are neurodivergent think, learn, and process information differently than neurotypical individuals.
 This includes a diverse range of neurological, neurodevelopmental, and learning differences, including specific disabilities such as autism, ADHD, and dyslexia.

-Students and employees, no matter if they are neurodivergent or neurotypical, learn in diverse ways.
+Students and employees, no matter if they are neurodivergent or neurotypical, benefit from having choice as to how and when they engage with course content.
 In addition to considerations around neurodiversity, there are accessibility considerations, such as language, motor skills, hearing and sight disabilities, and more.

-Educators use the term differentiated learning to describe teaching in a way that is individualized to each learner’s needs and way of learning, rather than a single lesson or assignment given to the entire class.
+Educators use the term differentiated learning to describe teaching in a way that is flexible to a variety of learner needs and preferences, rather than a single type of lesson or assignment given to an entire group of learners.
 Differentiated learning is moving towards becoming standard practice in many K-12 education spaces and will be the next critical area of focus for employee upskilling.

-Historically, educational programs and course models have not supported diverse learning models or provided accommodations for people with disabilities—preferring to offer a one-track path for course participants.
-That’s where learning models such as Universal Design for Learning (UDL) bring intention to course planning and understanding of how different learners can be supported on their learning journey.
+Historically, educational programs and course models have not supported flexible learning options or provided accommodations for people with disabilities—preferring to offer a one-track path for course participants.
+Expanding this one track path to offer choice to learners is critical to learning program success.
+That’s where learning models such as Universal Design for Learning (UDL) bring intention to course planning and understanding of how different learners can be supported along their learning journey.

-Importantly, technology can enable the most accessible and effective learning models for all learners, but it’s essential to understand how to realize these benefits.
+Importantly, technology can enable the most accessible, flexible, and effective content for all learners, but it’s essential to understand how to realize these benefits.

 Let’s look at the research that’s identified practices that elevate online learning